InquilineKea/oldgithub/_posts/longevityguide.md

 Some smart people I know (eg Alex Pustov) suggest methylene blue.

 Generally, diet >> exercise.
 Reducing calorie consumption (and esp protein consumption, AND restricting individual acids like methionine or BCAAs like leucine carry the strongest effects).
 You can also eat super-healthy (a diet full of carotenoids and several lbs of vegetables in the same way that Mike Lustgarten eats them) - which should get you much further than most people even if you are not calorie-restricted.
 AFAIK, there aren't many studies done on animals that eat lbs of ultra-healthy vegetables each day (most studies feed animals shitty food).
 You do not need to eat grains - you can use monounsaturated fatty acids or short-chain fatty acids as a primary energy source on top of a diet primarily composed of fruits and vegetables.

+The easiest way for time-valuing people to exercise: run rather than walk from point A to point B. Do anything you can to maximize energy levels/reduce irritability levels (exercis is so much easier when you don't feel tired all the time)

+Get an overnight sleep study - sleep apnea is surprisingly common and can lead to increases in beta-amyloid plaque long-term.

 Get a Levels to test changes in blood glucose.